Znoy108x/MERN-TWD-Click-Up/README.md

 ## How To Run ...🏃...
 - Download and Unzip The File
+- Open with vs code in the directory containing Both Frontend and Backend Files
 - Run the below code in both the directory (Frontend and Backend)
 - Run both servers (Frontend and Backend)